 Hi everyone!
-Let's continue configuring the Windows Azure Recovery Services.
+Let's continue configuring the Microsoft Azure Recovery Services.
 Last time, we finished with loading the certificates necessary for working with the service.
-Now, let's finally set up the Windows Azure Backup Agent for performing the backup.
+Now, let's finally set up the Microsoft Azure Backup Agent for performing the backup.

 Registering a new server

-Now that the backup storage has been created, and the necessary certificates were created and imported into the Windows Azure Management Portal and the machine running the Windows Server, all that is left to do is install the Windows Azure Backup Agent on those machines and properly configure it.
+Now that the backup storage has been created, and the necessary certificates were created and imported into the Microsoft Azure Management Portal and the machine running the Windows Server, all that is left to do is install the Microsoft Azure Backup Agent on those machines and properly configure it.

-Open the Windows Azure Management Portal and go to the Recovery Services section.
+Open the Microsoft Azure Management Portal and go to the Recovery Services section.
 Then select the created backup repository and click the Dashboard tab.

-Installing the Windows Azure Backup Agent is simple enough, so let's not focus on it too much.
+Installing the Microsoft Azure Backup Agent is simple enough, so let's not focus on it too much.
 In most cases, you should install it with the default settings.

-Launch the installed Windows Azure Backup Agent.
-The first thing we are offered to do immediately after launching it is register the machine on which we are currently working as the server from which Windows Azure will take the data to create backups.
+Launch the installed Microsoft Azure Backup Agent.
+The first thing we are offered to do immediately after launching it is register the machine on which we are currently working as the server from which Microsoft Azure will take the data to create backups.
 Do this by selecting Register Server.